Coming Up: What’s on in October

 Chetna Makan's chickpea and yogurt curry recipe

-Featured recipe: Chickpea Yogurt Curry from Chetna Makan’s new book, Easy Indian Vegetarian
+Featured recipe: Chickpea Yogurt Curry from Easy Indian Vegetarian by Chetna Makan

 Walk to School Month

-October is International Walk to School Month, organised in the UK by walking charity Living Streets.
-This year, the theme is ‘Autumn Street Safari’.
-You can download an activity sheet with interesting things to see and do as you walk, wheel or scoot to school.
+October is International Walk to School Month, organised in the UK by the walking charity Living Streets.
+This year, you can participate in the ‘Autumn Street Safari’, a free downloadable scavenger hunt designed to make your journey to school more engaging.
+Activities include spotting a zebra crossing, puddle jumping, tree hugging and finding feathers.
+Download the activity sheet to discover interesting things to see and do as you walk, wheel or scoot to school.

 Living Streets: Walk to School Month